Gravitational potential in spherical topologies: Non-Euclidean Newtonian theory

 \subsection{General form of the gravitational system in the NEN theory}

-The gravitational system of the NEN theory as derived by \cite{2021_Vigneron_c} is defined on a \textit{closed} 3-manifold $\Sigma$ whose topology belongs to the class of spherical or hyperbolic topologies of the Thurston classification.\footnote{Cosmology textbooks often use the term `open' to refer uniquely to hyperbolic curvature and the associated universe expansion history; and `closed' to refer to spherical curvature and the associated expansion history.
-Here, we do not adopt this confusing terminology, and instead use the language of topological manifolds, since general-relativistic cosmology requires the Universe to be a pseudo-Riemannian 4-manifold.} NEN theory is currently defined only for these two classes, but may be extended in a later study to the remaining five non-Euclidean irreducible classes of 3-dimensional closed topologies of the Thurston classification.
+The gravitational system of the NEN theory as derived by \cite{2022_Vigneron_b} is defined on a \textit{closed} 3-manifold $\Sigma$ whose topology belongs to the class of spherical or hyperbolic topologies of the Thurston classification \footnote{Cosmology textbooks often use the term ``open'' to refer uniquely to hyperbolic curvature and the associated universe expansion history; and ``closed'' to refer to spherical curvature and the associated expansion history.
+Here, we do not adopt this confusing terminology, and instead use the language of topological manifolds, since general-relativistic cosmology requires the Universe to be a pseudo-Riemannian 4-manifold.}(i.e. whose covering space is either $\mS^3$ or $\mH^3$).
+The NEN theory is currently defined only for these two classes, but may be extended in a later study to the remaining five non-Euclidean irreducible classes of 3-dimensional closed topologies of the Thurston classification.

-The most general form of the gravitational system in NEN theory is\footnote{We assumed that the harmonic 2-form $\T\omega$ present in the system~(68)--(54) in \cite{2021_Vigneron_c} is zero.
-This is expected if these equations result from the non-relativistic limit of general relativity (see Appendix~B in \cite{2021_Vigneron}).}:
+The most general form of the gravitational system in the NEN theory is\footnote{We assumed that the harmonic 2-form $\T\omega$ present in the system~(60)--(66) in \cite{2022_Vigneron_b} is zero.
+This is expected if these equations result from the non-relativistic limit of general relativity (see Appendix~B in \cite{2021_Vigneron}).}

 These equations are completed by

 and the expansion law